 During the administrations of Jefferson, James Madison, and James Monroe, Republican dominance was unquestioned and after 1814, the Republican Party was the only one of national reach.
 But the source of the party's strength, the states, became its greatest weakness as factions grew and split the party by the end of Monroe's second term in 1824.

 The presidential election of 1824 came down to a contest between two strong personalities from the West — Henry Clay (Speaker of the U.S. House of Representatives) of Kentucky and U.S. Senator Andrew Jackson of Tennessee — leaders of the National Republicans and the Democratic-Republicans, respectively.
-When the election was thrown into the House of Representatives, the deciding vote was cast by Clay for John Quincy Adams.
-Adams, son of the second president, had become a Republican after 1814 and was Monroe's Secretary of State.
+When the election was thrown into the House of Representatives because neither John Quincy Adams nor Jackson had received the necessary majority in the Electoral College, the deciding vote was cast by Clay for Adams.
+John Quincy, son of the second president, had become a Republican after 1814 and was Monroe's Secretary of State.
 Although Adams was not part of either faction, Clay cast his vote for him rather than Jackson, who had won a plurality of the electoral vote, because Clay despised and distrusted Jackson.

 The factions continued to fight each other, more or less morphing into a two-party system (Have you ever heard it said that there is really no difference between the two major parties?).
 But the Republican Party of Jefferson was truly no more.
 When Jackson defeated Adams in 1828, his party was simply called the Democrats.
 Even though he referred to his 1832 nominating convention as a Republican convention, all references to that term soon dropped out of use.
 In 1844, the common became the official name of the party.